hellosign/hellosign-dotnet-sdk/README.md

-# Org.HelloSign - the C# library for the HelloSign API
+# HelloSign - the C# library for the HelloSign API

 HelloSign v3 API